Look up and live—power line safety

 When cranes and derricks are used in construction:

-Keep the crane boom and load at least 20 feet away from lines up to 350 kV and 50 feet away from lines greater than 350 kV but at or less than 1,000 kV.
-Always assume the line is energized, and allow nothing closer unless you have confirmed with Atlantic City Electric that the line has been de-energized.
+Keep the crane boom and load at least 20 feet away from lines with voltages up to 350 kV and 50 feet away from lines greater than 350 kV.
+Always assume the line is energized, and allow nothing closer unless you have confirmed with Atlantic City Electric at 1-800-833-7476 that the line has been de-energized.
 If voltage is unknown, contact Atlantic City Electric before work begins.

 If you are in doubt about line voltages, clearance requirements, or how to work safely near power lines, contact Atlantic City Electric.